material-motion/material-motion/starmap/specifications/runtime/named-plans.md

 Plans must conform to the NamedPlan type in order to indicate that they support being registered as named plans to a transaction.

-# Runtime specification
+# MotionRuntime specification

-Runtimes support named plans.
+MotionRuntimes support named plans.
 Named plans are plans with a name associated via the transaction.

 ### Named APIs